- Biology Department

 R. Stockton Maxwell

-R. Stockton Maxwell is an associate professor of Geospatial Science at Radford University.
+R. Stockton Maxwell is Professor of Geospatial Science at Radford University.
 He earned a Master of Forestry (2006) and Doctorate (2010) of Geography from West Virginia University.
-Most recently, Dr. Maxwell worked at The Pennsylvania State University as a postdoctoral scholar in the Vegetation Dynamics Laboratory housed in the Department of Geography.
-His research interests are focused on vegetation dynamics, disturbance history, and modeling with an emphasis on dendrochronology (tree-ring analysis).
-Dr. Maxwell has conducted research from Virginia to Maine, California, Nevada, and even, Mongolia.
+Before joining RAdford UNiversity Dr. Maxwell worked at The Pennsylvania State University as a postdoctoral scholar in the Vegetation Dynamics Laboratory housed in the Department of Geography.

 Dr. Maxwell directs the Radford University Tree Ring Laboratory and is always looking for promising geospatial science students to conduct independent research projects.
 If you are a student interested in these opportunities, please contact Dr. Maxwell.